wasjabloch/relMT/docs/how-to/formats.md

     +-- STATION_PHASE-wvarr.npy
 ```

-The name of the `root/` directory can be arbitrary.
+The name of the `root/` directory is arbitrary.

 ### `config.yaml` configuration file